In Mississippi, they call Kevin Serveau the Cisco Kid.

 We're hoping to get the schools to set up professional-development communities so they can leverage each other's knowledge and best practices.
 We'd like to get all the schools that are working with interactive whiteboards to collaborate virtually and talk about interesting ways in which they're using them, and online resources that were helpful.
 If they're posting online resources that they built, other schools -- not only in Mississippi but also around the country -- can download those assets, and these folks can download assets that were created by other schools.
 That way, the schools can continue to grow and sustain the solutions that we're putting in today.

-Kevin Serveau reflects on the differences between working in business and in schools.(1:04)
+Kevin Serveau reflects on the differences between working in business and in schools.(1:04) An embedded object was here.
+Refer to migration log.

 How do you anticipate that technology will change the students' experience?